SYS-Labs/rollux-tutorial/first-contract/README.md

 ### Wallet

-Before you can use Ethereum you need [wallet software](https://cointelegraph.com/news/overview-of-software-wallets-the-easy-way-to-store-crypto).
+Before you can use Syscoin you need [wallet software](https://cointelegraph.com/news/overview-of-software-wallets-the-easy-way-to-store-crypto).
 In this tutorial we use [MetaMask](https://metamask.io/), a browser extension, as our wallet.
 You can also use MetaMask on a mobile device (iOS or Android), but for software development it is best to use a notebook or desktop computer.